-- If you have had sex, have you been tested for STIs?
-If so when?
+- If you’ve had sex, have you been tested for STIs?
+If so, when?
 (HIV may take up to six months to show up in a blood sample.
-Genital warts may take up to eight months to be detectable.
-For more information, read "What STIs are 'testable' — and who is infected, anyway?"
+Genital warts may take up to months or years for symptoms to be visible.)

 - Have you ever had an STI?
 If so, have you received treatment?

 - Are there sexual activities you particularly enjoy?
 Are there certain ones you would like to avoid?